EMP White LogoErin Morrison Photography Logo

 When Mother Nature Has a Bad Day

 When Mother Nature decides to take a detour, we aren’t talking just rain or shine.
-We are talking going from a scalding summer day to freezing temperatures in the span of a day or two.
-Of course, it’s important to have that ‘rain plan,’ but also consider how actually hot or cold it may be at your wedding ceremony.
-In over the 150 weddings, we have photographed, we have seen it all.
-We have photographed a 90-degree-weather wedding in March, and the next month photographed a 40-degree-weather wedding in April.
+We are talking about going from a scalding summer day to freezing temperatures in the span of a day or two.
+Of course, having that ‘rain plan’ is important, but also consider how hot or cold it may be at your wedding ceremony.
+We have seen it all in the hundreds of weddings I’ve photographed.
+We photographed a 90-degree-weather wedding in March, and the next month photographed a 40-degree-weather wedding in April.
 Guys, it just happens that way sometimes!
-Just be mindful that if your wedding ceremony space is weather-dependent (outdoor only), then you may be scrambling for options.
+Remember that if your wedding ceremony space is weather-dependent (outdoor only), you may be scrambling for options.

 Planning Your Ceremony Location